-The patient should be cautioned about concomitant use of alcohol or other CNS-active drugs and Diethylpropion hydrochloride.
-(See WARNINGS.)
+The patient should be cautioned about concomitant use of alcohol or other CNS-active drugs and Diethylpropion hydrochloride tablets USP, 25 mg (See WARNINGS.)
 The patient should be advised to observe caution when driving or engaging in any potentially hazardous activity.

-Because Diethylpropion hydrochloride is a monoamine, hypertension may result when this agent is used with monoamine oxidase (MAO) inhibitors (see CONTRAINDICATIONS).
+Because Diethylpropion hydrochloride tablets USP, 25 mg are monoamines, hypertension may result when either agent is used with monoamine oxidase (MAO) inhibitors (See CONTRAINDICATIONS).

 Efficacy of Diethylpropion with other anorectic agents has not been studied and the combined use may have the potential for serious cardiac problems; therefore, the concomitant use with other anorectic agents is contraindicated.

 Antidiabetic drug requirements (i.e., insulin) may be altered.
 Concurrent use with general anesthetics may result in arrhythmias.
 The pressor effects of Diethylpropion and those of other drugs may be additive when the drugs are used concomitantly; conversely, Diethylpropion may interfere with antihypertensive drugs (i.e., guanethidine, a-methyldopa).
 Concurrent use of phenothiazines may antagonize the anorectic effect of Diethylpropion.

 No long-term animal studies have been done to evaluate Diethylpropion hydrochloride for carcinogenicity.
 Mutagenicity studies have not been conducted.
 Animal reproduction studies have revealed no evidence of impairment of fertility (see Pregnancy).